Black Forest Cake

 A baker holding up a whisk attachment for a stand mixer, showing the stiffness of the whipped cream.

-8. To assemble the cake: Cut each layer in half horizontally.
+8. To assemble the Black Forest cake: Cut each layer in half horizontally.
 Place the first layer on a cake board or plate and brush a coating of cherry syrup over the surface.
 If you're using canned pie filling and don't have cherry syrup, skip this step.

 A baker using a serrated knife to split a cake into two thin layers.